How you can Make Money at Home

 My preferred method for making money has been online.
 It’s easy, can be done from anywhere and enabled my family and I to travel a lot previously.

 1. Blogging and Social Media

-Blogging and social media is the main way I have made money online – read how to set up a blog and make money blogging.
-Specifically, I made money through sponsored posts, affiliate links, selling my own products (I landed a book contract with my first blog in my first year), social media shoutouts, free product (these still need to be declared on tax) and more.
+Blogging is the main way I make money online.
+I share my method in how to set up a blog and make money blogging.
+Specifically, I make money through sponsored posts, affiliate links, ads and selling my own products.

-Blogging resulted in public speaking, freelance writing, consulting, social media.
-I have won awards from blogging, landed book contracts, speak internationally, done coaching/mentoring and travelled extensively for my blogs.
+Blogging resulted in public speaking, freelance writing, consulting and numerous other opportunities.
+I won international awards, landed book contracts, speak internationally, did coaching/mentoring and travelled extensively because of my blogs.
 You can find out more about me and this work at kylietravers.com.au.
-If done well, it can be a great money maker.

 My sites are hosted with SiteGround.
 To get started blogging I got hosting, bought a domain name, did a one-click install of WordPress through SiteGround then selected a theme, some plugins and got to writing.

 To make a blog successful you need to be active on social media, market it well, be engaged and it takes a whole lot more work than most assume in the beginning, but for me it has been worth it!